-1. Prior to placing bids, the Buyer is responsible for inspecting the vehicle, listening to and reviewing any verbal or written announcements and disclosures made by the Seller, Auction, Auctioneer or Selling representative.
-Buyers are also responsible for reviewing all pertinent information available online, including, but

-- not limited to, announcements, disclosures, condition reports, pictures and online listings.
+- 1. Prior to placing bids, the Buyer is responsible for inspecting the vehicle, listening to and reviewing any verbal or written announcements and disclosures made by the Seller, Auction, Auctioneer or Selling representative.
+Buyers are also responsible for reviewing all pertinent information available online, including, but not limited to, announcements, disclosures, condition reports, pictures and online listings.
 Buyers are also responsible for observing and understanding the sale lights (Green, Green/Yellow, Yellow, Red, and/or Blue), which identify various sale conditions for the vehicle.
-Once the vehicle is sold, the Buyer must review the Auction sales receipt or appropriate document to confirm the vehicle price, disclosures and announcements are correct before legibly printing and signing their name or digitally/electronically signing the Auction sales receipt or appropriate document. - The auction will not arbitrate vehicles based upon any unintentional errors or omissions of any promotional information related to the vehicle, handouts, catalogues, vehicle markings, or vehicle listings as they are for the convenience of the buyer and are not to be relied upon as accurate or complete. - 3.
-It is strongly encouraged that a Buyer should have a Post Sale Inspection (PSI), warranty or assurance product from the auction on vehicles purchased. - 4.
-Buyer agrees to be liable for any and all work done to a vehicle (including a vehicle purchased as title attached, unavailable or absent) prior to returning the vehicle to Auction except on vehicles arbitrated for undisclosed conditions not detectable through vehicle inspection, including but not limited to, not actual miles, salvage, theft recovery, stolen vehicle, flood damage, Lemon Law buybacks and trade assist. - 5.
-The Buyer is financially responsible for any pending sale and assumes all risk of loss until arbitration is final. - 6.
+Once the vehicle is sold, the Buyer must review the Auction sales receipt or appropriate document to confirm the vehicle price, disclosures and announcements are correct before legibly printing and signing their name or digitally/electronically signing the Auction sales receipt or appropriate document. - 2.
+It is strongly encouraged that a Buyer should have a Post Sale Inspection (PSI), warranty or assurance product from the auction on vehicles purchased. - Buyer agrees to be liable for any and all work done to a vehicle (including a vehicle purchased as title attached, unavailable or absent) prior to returning the vehicle to Auction except on

+- vehicles arbitrated for undisclosed conditions not detectable through vehicle inspection, including but not limited to, not actual miles, salvage, theft recovery, stolen vehicle, flood damage, Lemon Law buybacks and trade assist. - The Buyer is financially responsible for any pending sale and assumes all risk of loss until arbitration is final. - 5.
 The Buyer or Buyer's agent (transporter or driver) must document any damage on the gate release prior to removing the vehicle from the Auction or facilitation service provider's location.
-Auction or facilitation service provider and Seller will not be responsible for any damage not identified on the gate release once the vehicle is removed from the location.

-- 7. The Buyer shall not surrender possession of the vehicle to any claimant, except as required by legal process, nor shall Buyer voluntarily pay or acknowledge the validity of any claim, without the prior approval of Auction.
+Auction or facilitation service provider and Seller will not be responsible for any damage not identified on the gate release once the vehicle is removed from the location. - 6.
+The Buyer shall not surrender possession of the vehicle to any claimant, except as required by legal process, nor shall Buyer voluntarily pay or acknowledge the validity of any claim, without the prior approval of Auction.
 Time is of the essence.
-Any failure on the part of the Buyer, after becoming aware of said claim, to notify Auction of any claim in a timely manner or failure of the Buyer to cooperate in defending any such claim shall relieve Auction and seller of any liability under this policy. - 8.
+Any failure on the part of the Buyer, after becoming aware of said claim, to notify Auction of any claim in a timely manner or failure of the Buyer to cooperate in defending any such claim shall relieve Auction and seller of any liability under this policy. - 7.
 A vehicle is not considered returned until received, inspected and approved for return by Auction management.
 Any vehicle returned must be in the same or better condition as when sold.
 Any vehicles delivered to and left on Auction premises without Auction approval remain the sole responsibility of the Buyer.
 Buyer assumes all risk of loss.
-Vehicle must be returned in a timely manner consistent with Auction direction. - 9.
-Vehicles with over 135,000 miles from when sold are not eligible for arbitration. - 10.
-The Seller/Auction shall not be liable for any vehicle sale or repairs made by the Buyer before the title is received by the Buyer.
-If the title has been mailed from Auction to Buyer, Buyer may not return vehicle.
-If the Seller presents a valid negotiable title to the Auction within close of business on the next day (excluding weekends and auction observed)
+Vehicle must be returned in a timely manner consistent with Auction direction. - 8.
+Vehicles with over (auction choice) miles from when sold are not eligible for arbitration.